ncase/blog/src/posts/backlog.md

 1. It's controversial,
 2. But – *crucially* – it is NOT (yet) part of "the culture war".
 (And when it does, I can see it going either way.
 Maybe it gets left-coded coz "Love Wins", or right-coded due to the impression that consensual incest is more common in right-leaning rural areas[^cousin].)
-3. And yet, it naturally follows from a principle most Westerners would endorse: "If it's between consenting adults, and hurts nobody, not even themselves, and there's no unbalanced power-dynamic... then it should be *at least legal*, if not socially accepted."
+3. And yet, it naturally follows from a principle most Westerners would endorse: "If it's between consenting adults, and hurts nobody, not even themselves, and there's no unbalanced power-dynamic... then it's nobody else's business, or *at least* it shouldn't be the Government's business."

 [^cousin]: There's plenty of data supporting "rural = more cousin marriage" [in Central Asia & North Africa](https://en.wikipedia.org/wiki/Cousin_marriage#/media/File:Global_prevalence_of_consanguinity.svg) where it's not taboo, but it's hard to get data from the U.S. or Canada, where it *is* taboo.
 So, I can't confirm if red states actually *are* more likely to have consensual adult incest.